- About Us

 De-stress, pamper and support your body through daily stresses with these holistic self-love strategies to have you feeling incredible in no time.

 If you’re looking for a more sedating benefit, a herbal brew containing valerian, passionflower, and hops can further help you relax and access better sleep.
 (A kind word of warning here – never combine herbal supplements or teas with sedating drugs.
-Passionflower is also not recommended for use of longer than one month.)
+Passionflower is also not recommended for use for longer than one month.)

 Warmth relaxes muscle tension and can lower anxiety naturally.
 It is believed that heat may impact the neural circuitry that influences mood and increase our levels of the ‘feel-good’ neurotransmitter called serotonin.
 Plus, being warm can just feel downright comforting.

 You don’t need to live in the desert to feel this benefit.
 There are many alternative ways to de-stress with heat!
-You may enjoy a hot tea, sauna, exercise, spa, an enticing patch of sunlight, a cozy fireplace, a comforting hot water bottle or a warm bath filled with relaxing essential oils.
+You may enjoy a hot tea, sauna, exercise, spa, an enticing patch of sunlight, a cozy fireplace, a comforting hot water bottle, or a warm bath filled with relaxing essential oils.
 If it’s warm and feels good, chances are it’s helping you to de-stress!

 Ancient people have practiced acupuncture for centuries and documented its benefits.
 Today, we can still access its powerful benefits!
 It is believed that two acupuncture points located between the skull and neck may be especially helpful for reducing stress and tension headaches.
 The trial this simple exercise to release stress in just a few minutes: